hailelagi/hailelagi.com/content/notes/stitch-fs.md

 The modern computing/data infrastructure is [vast and interesting](https://landscape.cncf.io/).
 What happens when you read or write some data persistently?

-What _really_ lurks in the world of disk IO? what is at the core? how do abstractions like [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) come to be?
+What _really_ lurks in the world of disk IO? what is at the core? how do abstractions like [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) or [ceph-fuse](https://docs.ceph.com/en/reef/man/8/ceph-fuse/) come to be?

 Why a filesystem?
 It seems like **a fundamental abstraction**, an idea so pervasive to any computer, it's important to appreciate it's an _invention_.
 What do sophisticated filesystems old and new alike, say **zfs**[^1], **xfs**[^2], **ffs**[^3] and [ext4](https://www.kernel.org/doc/html/v4.20/filesystems/ext4/index.html) really do? why are there so many? what are the _key ideas and design tradeoffs?_ what are the _workloads?_ Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.